Huegoxaga/notes/finance/README.md

   - possess adequate wealth
   - sufficient liquidity
   - acceptable degree of investment sophistication
-- the management firm typically receives both a management fee based on the value of the portfolio and an incentive fee based on fund returns
+- the management firm hires fund manager to manage the fund, they typically receives both a management fee based on the value of the portfolio and an incentive fee based on fund returns
+  - They try to add value by utilizing various strategies, and leverage is often used to amplify the gains
 - hedge fund investments are less liquid than traditional investments
   - lockup period - investors are required to keep their money in the hedge fund for a minimum period before they are allowed to make redemptions
   - investors may be required to give notice of their intent to redeem the notice period is typically 30 to 90 days in length and the investors may be charged a fee to redeem the shares